hammaadworks/whatcha-do.in/docs/PRD.md

 - **FR-1.5:** The public profile page must display the user's bio, all public habits, all public todos, and the public journal.

 ### FR-2: Habit Management (Recurring Habits)
 - **FR-2.1:** Users must be able to create a new "habit" with a name via an inline input field within "The Pile" column.
-New habits default to 'Private' and start with a streak count of 0.
+As the user types, a "+ Add Goal" button will appear, allowing them to optionally set a quantitative goal (number and unit) before creation.
+New habits default to 'Public' and start with a streak count of 0.
 - **FR-2.2:** When creating or editing a habit, users must be able to mark it as "public" or "private".
 - **FR-2.3:** Users must be able to edit the name and public/private status of an existing habit.
-- **FR-2.4:** Users must be able to delete a habit.
+- **FR-2.4:** Users must be able to delete a habit, but only from "The Pile" column.
 - **FR-2.5:** Each habit chip must display a visible streak counter badge.
-- **FR-2.6:** Users must be able to set and modify a quantitative goal for a habit (e.g., "Read 5 pages", "Do 20 pushups").
+- **FR-2.6:** Users must be able to set and modify a quantitative goal for a habit (e.g., "Read 5 pages").
+The goal consists of a number and a unit.
+The unit can be selected from a predefined list (e.g., `minutes`, `hours`, `pages`, `reps`, `sets`, `questions`) or can be a custom value defined by the user.
 - **FR-2.7:** When a habit's goal is upgraded or downgraded, the existing streak must continue uninterrupted.
-The new goal becomes the requirement for continuing the streak from the moment of change.
+The new `goal_value` becomes the requirement for continuing the streak from the moment of change.
 - **FR-2.8:** The system must support both broad habits (e.g., "Workout") and atomic habits (e.g., "10 Pushups").
 For broad habits, the UI will allow for logging details (e.g., reps, duration, specific activities) within the completion flow without requiring separate habit definitions.

 ### FR-3: Todo Management (One-off Tasks)